mads-hartmann/sbt-plugin-examples/README.markdown

-The `playground` project shows a convenient way to depend on your plugin locally so you get a fast turn-around in development when you just want to try out the plugin without having to publish it etc.
+The `playground` project shows a convenient way to depend on your plugin locally so you get a fast turn-around in development when you just want to try out the plugin without having to publish it etc. you simply just make the changes to want to your plugin and then run `reload` in the playground project.

 `cd` into the playground project and start an SBT shell: